donkachii/landing-page/README.md

 # landing-page

-Onyekachi Nwakaihe is a seasoned developer who has a passion for solving problems by building solutions that serves thousands of users.
+Onyekachi Nwakaihe is a seasoned developer, with a photographic creativity that captures a problems from all angles and solves them by building solutions that serves thousands of users.